dsindex/iclassifier/OPTIMIZATION.md

 - install pytorch>=1.2.0 (except 1.4.0)

-- you are able to get better performance on conda env with pytorch>=1.2.0
+- you are able to get better performance on conda env. especially, good for multithreading.
   - for example, [experiments summary](https://github.com/dsindex/iclassifier#experiments-summary)

 ### dynamic quantization